 A term you may have heard when it comes to sensory processing is sensory dysregulation.
 What does this mean?
 Are there clues for dysregulation?
-What are specific sensory strategies for regulation to support a dysregulated sensory system?
+We all have differing sensory needs, and dysregulation can look like different things for everyone.
+Have you ever wondered about specific sensory strategies for regulation to support a dysregulated sensory system?
 We’ll cover all of this in this post.

 Remember your last temper tantrum?
 Do you remember what it felt like to be suddenly so sad, mad, and completely out of control?
 Most of us probably had our last true temper tantrum more recently than we care to admit.